rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The second problem is infamously known as the "double spending problem" and requires some trade-offs to solve.
-The goal is to construct a way to prove that for any given transaction, the balance of that transaction has not previously been spend by that user.
+The goal is to construct a way to prove that for any given transaction, the balance of that transaction has not previously been spent by that user.
 In the first problem the validity of the funds can be proven by a couple signatures.
 In the double-spending problem the goal is instead to prove the non-existence of a signed transaction.